japtenks/SPP-Web/README.md

    - `Console.Enable = 1` if your environment depends on console access or console-driven controls

 6. Make sure the database server is running and reachable from the website.
-   For this install, MySQL/MariaDB connections should be made with SSL disabled.
-Older SPP-style MySQL setups on this stack may fail or hang during connection attempts unless SSL is explicitly disabled on the client side.
+   Current live DB reference for the standard install:
-   Current live DB reference for this install:
+   - Host: `127.0.0.1`
-   - Host: `192.168.1.47`
+   - Port: `3310`
-   - Port: `3306`
+   - User: `root`
-   - User: `mangos`
+   - Password: `123456`

-   - Password: `mangos`
+   It is recommended to update these values from the standard default setup.
 7. From the `website` folder, run the SQL updates:
    - Apply the armory/world-side patch files in `db-updates/01_armory_world_patch` in this order:
      - `10_dbc_spellicon_delta.sql`